The Order Desk Glossary: Terms & Phrases Explained

 • Attributes - Attributes in Twig.

 • String/Querystring - The line of text that comes after the domain name.
-Usually something such as the search query.
 Example https://domain.tld/index.php?this=is&the=querystring

-• Rate Limit - The act of restricting the user to given limits for actions they do.
-For example, someone sending too many API requests may be restricted to only 30 requests per minute.
+• Rate Limit - The act of restricting a user to given limits for actions they do.

-• SMTP Server - (Simple Mail Transfer Protocol) The set of rules which define how an email must be structured.
-And an SMTP Server is a server which listens to this protocol for emails.
+• SMTP Server (Simple Mail Transfer Protocol) - The set of rules which define how an email must be structured as well as an SMTP Server is a server which listens to this protocol for emails.

-• HTML - (Hyper Text Markup Language) The standard mark up language for creating web pages and emails.
+• HTML (Hyper Text Markup Language) - The standard language for creating web pages and emails.

 Still need help?
 Contact Us Contact Us